PhraseApp-Blog/icu-2023/README.md

 ## Running on StackBlitz

 If you're accessing this demo on StackBlitz, it should run automatically.
-You might need to expand the preview pane to get the best experience.
+You might need to expand the built-in browser pane to get the best experience.

 ## Running Locally